kubernetes-sigs/nfs-ganesha-server-and-external-provisioner/docs/deployment.md

 # Deployment

 ## Getting the provisioner image
-To get the Docker image onto the machine where you want to run `nfs-ganesha-server-and-external-provisioner`, you can either build it or pull the newest release from Quay.
-You may use the unstable `latest` tag if you wish, but all the example yamls reference the newest versioned release tag.
+To get the Docker image onto the machine where you want to run `nfs-ganesha-server-and-external-provisioner`, you can either build it or pull the newest release from GCR.
+You may use the unstable `canary` tag if you wish, but all the example yamls reference the newest versioned release tag.

 ### Building
 Building the project will only work if the project is in your `GOPATH`.
 Download the project into your `GOPATH` directory by using `go get` or cloning it manually.